Disneyland Resort 2027: The Complete Guide to What’s New, When to Go, and How to Plan

 Ticket prices continue to rise.
 Disneyland’s tiered pricing system means peak days (particularly summer weekends, holidays, and days surrounding new attraction openings) carry premium price tags.
 Multi-day tickets offer dramatically better per-day value, so if you’re visiting for more than one day, a 3- or 4-day ticket is almost always the smarter financial decision.
 You can also save by buying tickets from a reputable seller like Undercover Tourist or Get Away Today.
 We have purchased from both places at different times after comparing prices and saved a bit.
 (Every little bit of savings counts!)

 Take advantage of the Food & Wine Festival if your dates align.
 March through late April is an underrated window — the DCA Food & Wine Festival is genuinely excellent, crowds are manageable on weekdays, and the weather is perfect.
-The Sip and Savor Pass is the best way to sample broadly without spending a fortune per item.

 Final Verdict: Should You Visit Disneyland Resort in 2027?

 Yes, absolutely if… you’re willing to plan with your eyes open.
 The construction reality is real, but so is the energy and excitement of a resort in transformation.
-If even one of the Avengers Campus expansion attractions opens in 2027, it will be a landmark moment for Disney California Adventure.
+If either of the Avengers Campus expansion attractions opens in 2027, it will be a landmark moment for Disney California Adventure.
 And the seasonal events, from Lunar New Year to Oogie Boogie Bash to Holiday Time, remain some of the best theme park experiences anywhere in the world.

 Maybe wait if… your dates are locked into Christmas week, Thanksgiving, or Easter, and you have any flexibility at all.
 Those windows at Disneyland are genuinely difficult, and no amount of planning fully rescues them.